sivanand866/Student-Emotion-Analysis/README.md

 3.Every new person or face detection will be shown as below in output tab

-  i)  First list represents prediction probabilities of each emotion from sequential model ii) Second list represents prediction probabilities of each emotion from random forest model
+  i)  First list represents prediction probabilities of each emotion from sequential model <br>
+  ii) Second list represents prediction probabilities of each emotion from random forest model

 ![Screenshot (124)](https://github.com/sivanand866/Student-Emotion-Analysis/assets/84615569/4573e309-33c7-45cb-a9b5-d8f590fb6bd0)